MASC Resources

 Services for Military-Affiliated Students

-We are located on the 3rd floor of Summerfield Hall, Room 345, and you can find our hours and info about the center here.
+The Military-Affiliated Student center is located on the 3rd floor of Summerfield Hall, Room 345, and you can find our hours and information about the services we provide here.
 All are welcome.

 The Kansas Office of Veterans Services located in Lawrence can help with filing for medical, disability or other benefits.

-Visit our School Enrollment Verification Letters page for the process.
+To obtain a certificate of enrollment, visit our School Enrollment Verification Letters page for instruction.

-The Military-Affiliated Student Center has multiple computers with CAC readers.
+The Military-Affiliated Student Center has multiple computers with Common Access Card (CAC) readers.
 Visit our Current MASC Hours & Amenities page for more info.

 Watson and Anschutz libraries also have CAC readers.